Kandhla

 Kandhla is a town, near Shamli City and municipal board in Shamli District in the Indian state of Uttar Pradesh.

 Geography

 Kandhla is located at 29.32°N 77.27°E. It has an average elevation of 241 meters (790 feet).
 The Postal Code (Zip Code) is 247775.
-Sunna, Kiwana, aaldi panjokhra, gujjarpur, jasala, bharsi, bhabisa, lisarh, hazipur, dangrol and dugadda, ganggeru, Nala Jaato ka village and Ailum 'gadi shyam, are some villages located in its zone.
+Sunna, Kiwana, aaldi panjokhra, gujjarpur, jasala, bharsi, bhabisa, lisarh, hazipur, dangrol and dugadda, ganggeru, Nala and Ailum 'gadi shyam, are some villages located in its zone.
 It has a wide range of culture.

 Transport

 Kandhla is situated midway on the State Highway connecting Delhi to Saharanpur via Baghpat Baraut Shamli [DELHI – Baghpat – Baraut – Kandhla – Shamli – Thana Bhawan – Jalalabad – Nanauta – SAHARANPUR ].
 The above route is also accessible and connected by Broad Gauge Train Link.